Accessibility links

 Programs and Features

-Tuesday: Education, Development and Economy - A 7-minute program focusing on current issues in education, as well as economic challenges and opportunities.
+Tuesday: Education, Business and Economy - A 7-minute program focusing on current issues in education, as well as economic challenges and opportunities.

 Wednesday: 7-minute features each, Democracy in Action -- focuses on issues of democracy and governance, the rule of law and human rights.
 Women and Family -- highlighting achievements and challenges for women, family matters and raising children.
 Ethiopians in America -- features stories about Ethiopians living in U.S. diaspora communities.
 Americana -- features stories about the American way of life, culture, and society.